MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/redis-cache.md

 ### Example

-This example lists all Redis Cache instances for a given resource group
+This example lists all Redis Cache instances for a given resource group.

 ```javascript
 const msRestAzure = require('ms-rest-azure');